calaldees/teacherEducation/teacherEducation/_sessions.md

         * #6/m-Assessment-LearnHow-more-than-written-feedback
     * [[automated_tests]] and fast feedback cycle
     * [[bebras]] problems
-* Mentor
+* Mentor WB 20th Nov
-    * OneNote
     * How does the department use AfL to inform practice and curriculum development, how is it evident in planning?
 What is good practice?
     * How does AfL inform the structure of learning in lessons?
     * How does the department:
         * use feedback?
             * #6/h-Assessment-LearnHow-feedback_appropriate_for_learner
         * use self assessment?
             * #6/n-Assessment-LearnHow-feedback_self
         * use peer assessment?
             * Task: find an example of how this has been scaffolded
             * #6/n-Assessment-LearnHow-feedback_peer
     * How is homework used to inform AfL?
         * Task: Find an example for each keystage of How homework is linked to the main class learning.
 Is this effective? #4/11-Classroom-LearnThat-homework_linked

 PGCE: End of _Collaborative teaching phase_ (CTP).